ONSdigital/Statistical-Method-Specifications/editing_and_imputation/editing/thousand_pounds_correction/technical_specification.md

 ```

 Likewise, if a thousand pounds error determines that no correction
-is needed then the principal variable and any linked variables will
+is needed then the principle variable and any linked variables will
 not be adjusted and instead returned as their original values.
 We will then return the original value "S" TPC marker in the output
 to signify no correction has been made.